 If you haven’t worked with an effective process in the past, you may not know where to start improving your current project management workflow, even as you’re missing deadlines or frustrating your team.
 Luckily, there are steps you can take to correct those issues.
-This guide will help you recognize what’s broken in your process—and teach you how to fix it.
+This guide will help you recognize what’s broken in your project management workflow—and teach you how to fix it.

 Finding the ideal project management workflow